Semantics in Flutter - under the hood

 Finally, SemanticsOwner.sendSemanticsUpdate()

-called.
-This function does (quite some stuff), but most
+This function does (quite some stuff), but most importantly, it finally

 💡 SemanticsUpdateBuilder is an abstract class from the engine.
 It’s implemented in C++ (header) (source).